my dentist blackwood logo

 Pain or discomfort in the jaw can start subtly—perhaps as a clicking sound while chewing or tightness near the ears when waking.
 For some people, these symptoms may develop into a more persistent condition known as temporomandibular joint dysfunction (TMD).
 TMD is an umbrella term that includes various disorders affecting the temporomandibular joints (TMJs)—the joints that connect your lower jaw to your skull.
 These joints play a crucial role in everyday functions, such as speaking, chewing, and yawning.

 If you’re considering TMJ injections, it’s natural to wonder about the recovery time for TMJ injections and how soon you can return to your daily activities.
-Recovery is different for each person.
-Some people may notice changes within a few days, while others may take weeks for the jaw pain and facial tension to ease.
+Recovery is different for each patient.
+Some may notice changes within a few days, while others may take weeks for the jaw pain and facial tension to ease.
 The timeline depends on the type of injection, the severity of TMJ symptoms, and individual healing responses.

 In the first few days, mild soreness, swelling, or stiffness around the jaw is common.
 These short-term side effects usually settle as the body adjusts.
 Supportive steps—such as applying ice or heat, eating soft foods, or using over-the-counter pain relievers recommended by your healthcare provider—may improve comfort.